HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 There are two other interesting inferences from this data.
 One might expect the `block` setting to have a significant impact on FCP, especially on mobile, but in practice the effect is not that large.
 That suggests that waiting for font assets is seldom the limiting factor for the webpage performance as a whole, though it would certainly be a major.
-The `auto` setting (which is also what you get if you don't specify it) looks a lot like `block`; though it's technically up to the browser, [the default seems to be blocking](https://nooshu.github.io/blog/2020/02/23/improving-perceived-performance-with-the-css-font-display-property/).
+The `auto` setting (which is also what you get if you don’t specify it) looks a lot like `block`; though it’s technically up to the browser, [the default seems to be blocking](https://nooshu.github.io/blog/2020/02/23/improving-perceived-performance-with-the-css-font-display-property/).

-Finally, one justification for using `fallback` is to improve Last Content Paint times compared to `swap` (which is more likely to respect the designer's visual intent), but the data do not support this case; this performance metric is no better.
+Finally, one justification for using `fallback` is to improve Last Content Paint times compared to `swap` (which is more likely to respect the designer’s visual intent), but the data do not support this case; this performance metric is no better.
 Perhaps this is why the setting is not popular, used by only about 1% of pages.

 Google Fonts now recommends `swap` in its suggested integration code.
-If you're not using it now, adding it might be a way to improve performance, especially for users on slow connections.
+If you’re not using it now, adding it might be a way to improve performance, especially for users on slow connections.

 ### Resource hints